 It was the first occasion in English history that a Queen Regnant had given birth to an heir.
 The child was christened Albert Edward, for his father and grandfather Edward Duke of Kent, the fourth son of King George III.
 He was created Prince of Wales in the following month.
 Queen Victoria described the new arrival as having "large, dark blue eyes, a good high forehead, a pretty but rather large nose, a nice little mouth and chin".

 A rigorous system of education was devised to produce the perfect future King by Albert and his mentor Baron Stockmar.
 "It is the finest legacy" Albert proudly declared, "that a father could leave his children".
-Bertie was remorselessly subjected to Albert's grueling schedule and vastly overworked beyond his abilities.
-Though well intentioned, the system resulted in the child becoming prone to rages and outbursts of fury and defiance.
+Bertie was remorselessly subjected to Albert's gruelling schedule and vastly overworked beyond his abilities.
+Though well-intentioned, the system resulted in the child becoming prone to rages and outbursts of fury and defiance.

 Bertie grew to became a short, stout man with the same weak chin as his mother which he disguised with a beard.
 He was married in 1863 to the beautiful and popular Alexandra of Denmark, the daughter of Christian IX of Denmark and Louise of Hesse-Cassel, who had been previously selected as his bride by his parents.
 On meeting her for the first time Bertie wrote back to his mother "I can now candidly say that I thought her charming and very pretty."
 A few months later, the Princess embarked from Denmark to Britain aboard the royal yacht Victoria and Albert II, arriving in Gravesend, Kent, on 7 March 1863.
 The couple were married on 10 March 1863 at St George's Chapel, Windsor Castle, by Thomas Longley, the Archbishop of Canterbury.
 They lived at their London home of Marlborough House and their country home of Sandringham House, which was purchased by Queen Victoria for £22,000 in 1863.